Why A Carrot Salad Belongs on Your Easter Table

 Grated, congealed, or coated in mayonnaise, carrot salads have a place of honor in our celebration dinners.

 Can anyone remember a time when carrot salad was not on the menu at cafeterias and country diners?
-Alongside creamy potato salads and classic deviled eggs, carrots salads have long been a staple at Easter dinner or spring celebration meals; a mound of grated carrots sprinkled with raisins was sure to be served inside Grandmother’s vintage cut glass bowl.
+Alongside creamy potato salads and classic deviled eggs, carrot salads have long been a staple at Easter dinner or spring celebration meals; a mound of grated carrots sprinkled with raisins was sure to be served inside Grandmother's vintage cut glass bowl.
 While the vision of soggy carrots swimming in a pool of mayonnaise may not tempt your taste buds today, a trip through the Southern Living recipe archives reveals that, just like most things in this world, carrot salad has changed with the times.